imoize/flickernaut/README.md

-# quick-ide
+# GNOME Shell Extension - Flickernaut

-Quickly open folder to IDE in GNOME Files context menu.
+A GNOME extension that adds quick-launch to Nautilus context menu entries for your installed dev tools, IDEs, and custom apps.